What is an Electrical Connector?

 1. Electrical Parameters

-(1) Rated voltage
+(1) Rated Voltage

-(2) Rated Current
+(2) Rated Current and Derating

 Figure 5.
 Multi-Core Electrical Connection